coecms/clef/docs/training2.rst

 If I answered ‘yes’ the tool would have sent an e-mail to the NCI helpdesk with the text file attached, NCI can pass that file as input to their download tool and queue your request.
-NB if you are running clef from raijin you cannot send an e-mail so in that case the tool will remind you you you need to send an e-mail to the NCI helpdesk yourself to finalise the request.
+NB you cannot send e-mails from gadi as a user, so in that case the tool will simply remind you need to send an e-mail to the NCI helpdesk yourself to finalise the request.